 cURL prints the TLS failure before any normal HTTP status line, which makes the first curl: (…) message the fastest clue about whether the problem is trust, hostname matching, protocol policy, or client authentication.

-- Repeat the same request with --trace-time and --trace-ascii - when the handshake order matters more than a quick screen read.
+- Repeat the same request with --trace-time and --trace-ascii - when the handshake order matters more than a compact verbose read.

-- Retry the request with the CA source that should trust the server so the handshake can be separated from a broken trust store.
+- Retry the request with the CA source that should trust the server so the handshake failure can be separated from a missing trust anchor.

 Use --cacert for a PEM CA bundle, --capath for a hashed CA directory, or --ca-native when the operating system trust store is the intended trust source for that cURL build.

-- Pin the URL hostname to the test IP with --resolve when the handshake might be reaching the wrong backend.
+- Pin the URL hostname to the test address with --resolve when the handshake might be reaching the wrong backend.

 --resolve keeps the hostname from the URL for SNI and certificate validation while forcing the network destination to one specific address.
 Related: How to override DNS resolution with cURL